 Wander Yosemite Village

+It might not be a natural beauty, but wandering Yosemite Village is still interesting.
 Yosemite National Park is actually a place people call home all year round.
 There are shops, garages a library (Top tip: free internet here!), pubs, museums and more.
-It’s worth taking a stroll after a long hike or during your morning coffee run.
+It’s worth taking a stroll after a long hike or during your morning coffee run so add it to your “what to see in Yosemite” list.

 Grab a post-hike beer